Voting Rules for Accurate Democracy Legislative Systems. Fair-share Projects. Funding FS Uses.

 A community-owned furniture maker in the U.S. was the inspiration for developing fair- share spending.
 For over 25 years the 80 employee- owners have voted to fund special projects -- mostly shared amenities.
 Over time, various voting methods have been tried, as designers made them more accurate and fair.

 Their problem is complicated because: 1) They want minority groups, say ten people, to own the power to fund some of their wants/needs.
 2) But they don't want any individual to use this public fund for private desires.
-3) Yet some items, for example, a $15 music disk, cost much less than one person's $1,000 share of the overall fund.
+3) Yet some items, for example, a $10 disk, cost much less than one person's $1,000 share of the overall fund.

-• In the 1980s voters marked paper ballots for ongoing departments and for One-Time Resource Allocations or "OTRAs".
-Each voter wrote how much he would give each project if the discretionary fund were his to spend.
+A voter also wrote how much he or she would give each project if the discretionary fund were theirs to spend.
 Funding went to the projects with the most supporters.
-The amount given to a project was the average that supporters voted for it.
-(Each project had a minimum funding level so it could not win based on the "support" of $1 votes nor have its funding pulled down by such votes.)
+A project then got the average amount that supporters voted for it.
+Each project had a minimum budget, so it could not win based on the “support” of $1 votes nor have its funding pulled down by such votes.

+Occasionally a project to help a minority won by persuading a majority, but some small groups clearly felt they were unable to fund their desires or needs.

 This is the bloc-vote election rule adapted to funding projects.
-Occasionally a project to help a minority won by persuading a majority, but some small groups clearly felt they were unable to fund their desires.

-(Bloc vote usually elects three or five reps from a district.
-It lets a voter cast as many votes as there are seats to fill; but he may give only one vote to a candidate; three seats, three votes to three candidates.
+It usually elects three or five reps from a district.
+It lets a voter cast as many votes as there are seats to fill; but he or she may give only one vote to a candidate.
+To fill three seats, a voter casts three votes, one to each of three candidates.
 This usually elects three reps for the majority and none for minority groups.
-But if the majority divides their votes among more than three candidates, they could all lose.)
+But if the majority divides their votes among more than three candidates, they could all lose.

 This community's story shows that many multi-winner election rules can be adapted for one-time resource allocations.
 The use does not change a rule's tendency toward an erratic or central or fair distribution of winners.